Lynn Dombrowski, Ph.D.

 lsdombroiupui [dot] edu

 - Ph.D.
 Informatics, Donald Bren School of Information and Computer Sciences, University of California, Irvine (2015)

 - M.S.
 Human-Computer Interaction and Design, Indiana University Bloomington (2010)

 - B.S.
 Computer Information Systems and Web and Digital Media Development, University of Wisconsin at Stevens Point (2008)

-Given these interests and commitments, she explores themes of power, empowerment, politics, ethics, values, advocacy, and justice within the context of the design and use of sociotechnical systems.
+Dombrowski’s research explores the practices within and the design of the socio-technical systems meant to contend with large systemic social issues.
+Her work has focused on topics including hunger, food insecurity, and labor issues.
+She explores themes of power, empowerment, politics, ethics, values, advocacy, and justice within the context of the design and use of sociotechnical systems.

 Recently, her research has explored how to design for low-wage workers, how blue-collar work is becoming data-driven, and finally, she’s mentored Nitya Verma, her Ph.D. student, on a project examining the challenges police have with data-driven approaches.

 - Ubiquitous and social computing